Exploring the Mystery of Babylon: Delving into Biblical Prophecies and Decoding the Prophetic Call to 'Flee from Her'

 “Therefore, behold, the days are coming, says the Lord, that they shall no longer say, As the Lord lives who brought up the children of Israel from the land of Egypt, but, As the Lord lives who brought up and led the descendants of the house of Israel from the north country and from all the countries where I had driven them.
 And they shall dwell in their own land” (Jeremiah 23:7-8).

 But there is one crucial distinction.
 While the Lord promised to deliver Israel from the hands of the Egyptians, regarding Babylon, He says, “flee from her midst.”
-This contrast implies that Israel has a choice to lay with the Harlot, Babylon, or flee from her just as Joseph fled from Potiphar’s wife.[xiv]
+This contrast implies that Israel can lay with the Harlot, Babylon, or flee from her just as Joseph fled from Potiphar’s wife.[xiv]

 The Slain of Israel and the Nations